jngaravitoc/bfe-scan/README.md

-SCF-py is a python package specialized in analyzing snapshots from idealized N-body simulations using the Self-Consitent (SCF) Field Expansion.

-# Features:
+BFE-py is a Python package specialized in utilizing basis function expansions (BFE) from N-body simulations.
+The package is designed to work and interact with specialized codes such as EXP, and to work with various BFE outputs from codes such as AGAMA, Gala, Galpy, and EXP.

+# Some of the BFE-py features include:
+  - Read and write coefficients from Gala, AGAMA, and EXP.
+  - Smoothing coefficients following Weinverg+98
-  - Compute BFE expansion from a collection of snapshots
+  - Compute BFE expansion from a collection of N-body simulation snapshots using the SCF expansion
-  - Separates a satellite from its host by finding bound satellite particles.
+  - Computed bound masses of satellite galaxies.
-  - Run in parallel for the nlm list.
+  - Compute energy of the coefficients
+  - Visualization of coefficients and fields

 # Code structure:
   - io
-    - handle I/O libraries for different simulations formats using [pygadgetreader](https://bitbucket.org/rthompson/pygadgetreader/src/default/)
+    - handle I/O libraries for different simulation formats using [pygadgetreader](https://bitbucket.org/rthompson/pygadgetreader/src/default/)
   - satellites
     - Finds bound particles of a Satellite
   - coefficients
-    - compute coefficients in parallel using [gala](https://github.com/adrn/gala) and schwimmbad
+    - Compute coefficients in parallel using [gala](https://github.com/adrn/gala) and schwimmbad
   - analysis
-    - energy of coefficients
+    - Energy of coefficients
     - plotting routines
   - exp
     - a variety of functions to interface with EXP
   - noise
     - routines regarding noise

-# TODO:
-  - Parameter file:
-      - Make different parameter categories for Host and Satellites.
-      - Generalize to multiple satellites.
-      - Read COM if provided
-      - Remove gala dependency

-  - Optional outputs:
-      - track bound mass fraction
-      - write output on Gadget format file

-   - Implement tests
    - Parallelization:
-        - Try parallel structure discussed in articles.adsabs.harvard.edu/pdf/1995ApJ...446..717H
+        - Implement parallel structure discussed in articles.adsabs.harvard.edu/pdf/1995ApJ...446..717H
-        - Fix results=pool() returns empty list if --ncores==1? when running in a single processor
+        - Fix results=pool() returns empty list if --ncores==1 When running in a single processor
-- known issues:
+- Known issues:
-    - for python versions < 3.8 multiprocessing returns the following error when many particles are used: struct.error: 'i' format requires -2147483648 <= number <= 2147483647
+    - For Python versions < 3.8 multiprocessing returns the following error when many particles are used: struct.error: 'i' format requires -2147483648 <= number <= 2147483647
     This is a known issue of multiprocessing has been solved in